mathesar-foundation/mathesar-wiki/design/process/documents/pagination-specs.md

 - Offset-based is unreliable when the list of items frequently changes, causing problems when records are added or deleted.
 - Cursor-based pagination is not affected by the addition or removal of items.
 - Cursor-based pagination requires users to traverse through the entire result set page by page.

+> Please see ["Pagination options" on GitHub Discussions](https://github.com/centerofci/mathesar/discussions/177) for more detail.
+{.is-info}